AC77 University-Named Career Development Professorships (Formerly HR77)

 To supplement departmental support for outstanding University faculty in order to provide a holder of the career development professorship with critical financial support and encouragement for faculty starting an academic career.
-In addition to recognizing current achievements, career development professorships demonstrate a belief in potential by allowing young faculty to direct initial energies to the classroom, establishing a commitment to teaching; provides start-up funds for new areas of research and teaching laboratories; and offers early recognition for outstanding accomplishments.
+In addition to recognizing current achievements, career development professorships demonstrate a belief in potential by allowing young faculty to direct initial energies to the classroom, establishing a commitment to teaching; provide start-up funds for new areas of research and teaching laboratories; and offer early recognition for outstanding accomplishments.
 The monies provided will be used for, but not necessarily limited to, such support services as salary supplementation, research expenses, education and travel expenses, graduate assistants' salaries, and support services for the holder or the holder's program.

 Appointments will be made by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college.

 SOURCE OF FUNDS:

 Funds for a University-named career development professorship are provided by gifts or designated University funds appropriated for this purpose.
 To establish such a position, an endowment of not less than $500,000 is required.

 In certain cases, the agreement reached with a major donor regarding the support of a University-named career development professorship may specify that the University will not receive the endowment funding for several years.
 So that the donor may begin seeing the results of the gift at an earlier time, consideration will be given to the possibility of immediately activating the career development professorship.

 Proposals for the early establishment of University-named career development professorships will be reviewed and approved by the Executive Vice President and Provost of the University.
 The following general guidelines will apply:

 - The agreement reached with the donor must be of an irrevocable nature -- charitable remainder trust, charitable gift annuity, estate note, etc.